20

 P The Lord bless you and keep you.

-The Lord look upon you with favor and Tgive you peace.
+The Lord lift up His countenance upon you and T give you peace.

 1